GoogleCloudPlatform/microservices-demo/terraform/README.md

 1. (Optional) If you want to replace the inbuilt OSS Redis with a fully managed instance of:
    * [Google Cloud MemoryStore (Redis)](https://cloud.google.com/memorystore): you can change the value of `memorystore = false` to `memorystore = true` in this `terraform.tfvars` file.
    * [Redis Enterprise database instance via Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/redis-marketplace-isaas/redis-enterprise-cloud-flexible-plan): you can change the value of `redis_enterprise = false` to `redis_enterprise = true` in this `terraform.tfvars` file.
+     * This deployment variation assumes that you already have a [Redis Cloud account](https://app.redislabs.com/).
+Upon account creation, you may be asked to create a _free_ Redis Enterprise Database.
      * You are also required to collect the [Redis Cloud Access Key](https://docs.redis.com/latest/rc/api/get-started/enable-the-api/) and [Redis Cloud Secret Key](https://docs.redis.com/latest/rc/api/get-started/manage-api-keys/#secret) and save them in your environment variables namely `REDISCLOUD_ACCESS_KEY` and `REDISCLOUD_SECRET_KEY`.
 They will be used by Redis Enterprise Cloud Terraform provider.

 1. Initialize Terraform.